trinhthinh388/Kindergarten-management/README.md

 ## Project introduction

-My team is working on a seminar project that makes a window app using WPF and MVVM pattern.
+My team is working on a project that makes a window app using WPF and MVVM pattern.

 ## Get in touch with us
 - Trinh Duc Thinh(Leader) - 17521092@gm.uit.edu.vn